ekammerloher/comsolkit/README.md

 # Installation
 1. Clone the repository or download and extract the zip-file version.
-2. Rename `comsolkit/` to `+comsolkit/` and put the parent folder on the MATLAB® PATH (this is a MATLAB® package).
+2. Rename `comsolkit/` to `+comsolkit/` and put the parent folder on the MATLAB® PATH (this is a Matlab package).
-3. From the gdsii-toolbox put only the `Basic/` folder (with subfolders) on the MATLAB® PATH (rest of the toolbox is not required).
+3. From the gdsii-toolbox put only the `Basic/` folder (with subfolders) on the Matlab PATH (rest of the toolbox is not required).

 # Usage
 - comsolkit syncs changes both ways.
 Change features in Comsol or properties in Matlab, it will stay in sync